hgwhitfield/what-the-book/docs/README.md

 ### 2. Research and Planning

 The research phase involved understanding the needs and preferences of book enthusiasts.
-We conducted surveys and interviews with potential users, which provided insights into their reading habits and how they currently manage their TBR lists.
-Analyzing competitor websites and apps helped us identify common features and areas for improvement.
+Analysing competitor websites and apps helped us identify common features and areas for improvement.
 The planning phase focused on defining the core functionalities and ensuring that the design would be user-centric and adaptable for future enhancements.

 ### 3. Wireframes